wendashi/Cool-GenAI-Fashion-Papers/README.md

  ![visitors](https://visitor-badge.laobi.icu/badge?page_id=wendashi/Cool-GenAI-Fashion-Papers)

 This repo collected the latest fashion-related papers on top AI conferences (in [🔥Latest](#latest-fashion-related-papers) section).
-- Please feel free to send a PR or open an issue 😊.
+- If your work is related to this topic and you wish it to be added to this repo, please feel free to open an issue 😊.

 <details>